 Spanish fans used to steer well clear of the circuit when it debuted back in 1991.
 Motorsport culture was confined to the heroics of Spanish drivers in motorbikes and rallying, and the country hadn’t delivered a top-shelf F1 driver in decades.

 But along came a certain Fernando Alonso, whose successes have transformed the venue into a heaving mass of flag-waving, chanting – and occasionally over-the-top – spectators.
-His win in 2006 took the fervour to new heights, and this was heightened further when he joined Ferrari in 2011.
-While he’s now racing for McLaren and is at long odds to just get on the podium, the two-time World Champion always pulls something special out of the bag on home soil.
+His win in 2006 took the fervour to new heights, and this was heightened further when he joined Ferrari in 2011 and claimed a second win in 2013.

 The fundamental design of a long straight, a mix of corners and an abrasive track surface are all essential ingredients that should make a track conducive to overtaking, but the layout clearly doesn’t work and the final corner that feeds onto the main straight was too quick to allow the chasing driver to get enough of a tow.